-- a risk assessment is completed. - participants are notified that photography/filming will take place, and written consent is obtained as required.
-Where possible, verbal permission should also be sought from the child or young person. - safe storage of photographs/footage, in a manner that prevents unauthorised access. - photographs/footage are used only for their intended purpose. - notification when events will be photographed/recorded is provided, either by announcements, signage, prior communication (e.g. email), or a combination of these.
-The context for the images or video must be directly related to participation in or promotion of Council activities. - children are appropriately dressed and posed. - images or footage is taken in the presence of other council employees, and that children are never alone with a council employee when being photographed. - that a personal phone, camera, or video camera is not used to take images of children, unless prior permission has been granted by your manager.
+- a risk assessment is completed. - the photographer should be easily identifiable (e.g. high vis vest displaying 'photographer'). - the photographer should be briefed in the event or activity's child safety risk assessment. - participants are notified that photography/filming will take place, and written consent is obtained as required.
+Where possible, verbal permission should also be sought from the Child or Young Person. - safe storage of photographs/footage, in a manner that prevents unauthorised access. - photographs/footage are used only for their intended purpose. - notification when events will be photographed/recorded is provided, either by announcements, signage, prior communication (e.g. email), or a combination of these.
+The context for the images or video must be directly related to participation in or promotion of Council activities. - children are appropriately dressed and posed. - images or footage is taken in the presence of other council Employees, and that children are never alone with a council employee when being photographed. - That a personal phone, camera, or video camera is not used to take images of children, unless prior permission has been granted by your manager.